hothf/rgreed-app/README.md

-# Welcome to te Skyfall App
+# Welcome to rgreed

-This is a client for the Skyfall Server Application.
+This apps connects to the rgreed server application and allows for technisches Konsensieren (look here)[https://www.konsensieren.eu/de/] without the hassle of complicated UIs, tooltips and hints on how to use it.

 ## Build